 Basically learning how to construct points and win matches.
 “Practice should be practice” and match play should be, “Applying what you learn and utilizing it into a competition framework” This is key! if you take anything away from this, blog, let it be that!

-Competition growth should be every player, coaches, and tennis fitness trainers' ultimate goal.
+Competition growth should be every player, coach, and tennis fitness trainers' ultimate goal.
 Of course, getting the technique right is crucial, our point for this blog is to ensure player technique is not getting over analyzed and over-focused upon.

 This is how negative player stigmas can develop as players can feel they are always getting things wrong.
 It can also be very boring especially for young players.

 Encouraging players to apply what they have learned in practice into a match is key.
 If you have focused on certain technical issues during practice, it is important to let players know that every now and then check in during their match and see how they feel it is going, this is best done during change of ends.

 One last point I feel is very important for coaches and tennis strength and conditioners to consider is the fact we are largely responsible for building self-belief in or players, in my opinion, this should be our major role away from instruction and education.
 Here is my point, you can educate a player and get them technically sound and tennis fit, but without their inner self-belief, they won’t get far.
 We need to encourage them to apply what they practice and just play without over-analyzing themselves.